room2352/pipenv-dockerfile/README.md

 ## How to use.

-1. Place `packages.in` in docker context directory.
+1. Place `builddeps.in` in docker context directory.
-And list additional packages you want here.

     ```
     build-base
     python3-dev
+    ...
+    ```

+2. Place `packages.in` in docker context directory.
+And list additional packages you want here.

+    ```
+    libfoo
+    libbar
+    ...
     ```

 2. `Dockerfile`